14islands/14islands-com-v2/app/blog/_posts/2017-05-12-new-branding.md

 {% include post-image.html alt="New branding in action" src="/images/blog/2017-04-21-new-branding/hero-image_16_10.jpg" margin="both" ratio="16_10" %}

+We believe that great user experiences are what sets companies apart in the digital age.

-A new identity had to reflect who we are as a creative development studio; How we love to play with technologies and build delightful experiences.
+Our new identity had to reflect this belief and who we are as a creative development studio; How we love to play with technologies and build delightful experiences.
 That we care about our craft and are ready to push things forward.

-We like to present to you our new branding, and the idea behind it.
+We like to present you with our new branding and the idea behind it.

 ## A solid ground